GatesWang/Chess960/README.md

 # Friendly Chess
-This is a chess app designed to help users analyze games, includes many features to help players improve
+This is a well known variation of chess.